2017 European Darts Matchplay

 The 2017 European Darts Matchplay was the sixth of twelve PDC European Tour events on the 2017 PDC Pro Tour.
-The tournament took place at the Edel-optics.de Arena, Hamburg, Germany between 9–11 June 2017.
+The tournament took place at the Edel-optics.de Arena, Hamburg, Germany, from 9 to 11 June 2017.
 It featured a field of 48 players and £135,000 in prize money, with £25,000 going to the winner.

 James Wade was the defending champion after defeating Dave Chisnall 6–5 in the final of the 2016 tournament, but lost to Kyle Anderson in the second round.

 Michael van Gerwen won his 16th European Tour Title after defeating Mensur Suljović 6–3 in the final.

 Prize money

 This is how the prize money is divided: